 BBG – USAGM Watch Commentary

 In his appearance on March 27, 2019 before the House Appropriations Committee’s Subcommittee on State, Foreign Operations and Related Programs to discuss the Department of State Budget Request for FY 2020, Secretary of State Michael Pompeo has called for leadership change at the U.S. Agency for Global Media (USAGM), previously known as the Broadcasting Board of Governors (BBG).
 The agency is currently headed by Obama administration era holdover appointee John F. Lansing who has been mired in a series of programming and management scandals.
+Lansing resigned in September 2019 to lead the National Public Radio (NPR), but the USAGM still does not have a permanent Director and CEO.
+President Trump’s nominee Michael Pack has been waiting for two years for confirmation by the U.S. Senate.

 Despite using diplomatic language, it was clear from Secretary Pompeo’s remarks that he finds the current leadership of the agency unacceptable.